-The HARB is a seven-member public body created by the Historic District Ordinance and appointed by City Council.
+The HARB is a seven-member public body created by the Historic District Ordinance, found in Codified Ordinances, and appointed by City Council.
 The members of the HARB must include a registered architect, a licensed real estate broker, and building inspector.
 Four members, and one alternate, shall be persons with knowledge of, and interest in, the preservation of the historic district(s), and at least three members of the HARB shall be residents or property owners of the historic district(s).
 All members and alternate members are City residents, or at the discretion of city Council, persons not residents of the City, but who have a significant property or business interest in the City.

 The HARB reviews applications for exterior modifications to structures located in Allentown’s three historic districts and makes recommendations to City Council.
 HARB also provides advisory comments for demolitions of historic structures located within the Historic Building Demolition Control Overlay (See section 1314.03 of the Zoning Ordinance for more information)

 Time: 6:00 p.m.